 - Put up pictures of a variety of different jungle animals on the wall in the preschool, or school classroom and let your pre k kids go on a fun, educational and pretend, jungle safari right in school.
 Add some fun theme music to set the mood and let the children have some fun.

-A Jungle lesson like this really has no set limits on how it needs to be presented to the kids.
+A Jungle lesson plan activity like this really has no set limits on how it needs to be presented to the kids.
 Stick to your specific educational theme and keep it fun and interesting for the children.
 Think outside the box.
 That’s what great teaching is all about and kids will love it!

 Have a great time – in the preschool jungle with the children.